STEP BY STEP DIRECTIONS ROUTE - SEE DETAILS BELOW.

 Brockenhurst to Burley

-Start: Brockenhurst Railways Station or Longslade Bottom car park near Brockenhurst (SU10126)
+Start: Brockenhurst Railway Station or Longslade Bottom car park near Brockenhurst (SU10126)

 After mooching around Brockenhurst village; hire some bikes from Cyclexperience (if you need to).
 From Brockenhurst station turn right heading to Lymington on the A337 and then left into Church Lane (passing the oldest church in the New Forest) follow this lane until you reach the main road.
 Cross over the road into Tile Barn Lane and continue to the end.